 Since the 18th century, several well-known writers have made major efforts to standardize German to the German we know today.
 In around the last decade of the nineteenth century, the orthographic and grammatical rules of German were defined.
 Finally, written German was standardized at the beginning of the 20th century.

 Dialects in Different Countries

-High German dialects, such as Siebenburguisch, Sathmarisch and Wymysorys, are spoken in Romania and Poland.
+High German dialects, such as Siebenburguisch, Sathmarisch, and Wymysorys, are spoken in Romania and Poland.
 Yiddish is a distinct dialect spoken by Russian Jews.
-Some regard it as a different language than German while others consider it to be a dialect of High German.
+Some regard it as a different language than German, while others consider it a dialect of High German.